- ***roster full - June 3-6, 2021 - waitlist***

 The student faller is already out of the picture as instructor Jeff McGinnis steps back from a falling tree with wedges drooping from the backcut.

 Below is the list of what students need to bring to S-212 class.
 Please let us know in advance if you have difficulty bringing any of these items.
+If you cannot bring all of the items at least bring what is italicized.
 We have several chain saws and a limited amount of other equipment available for student use.
 If you need to purchase items while you're in Salida, visit Pro Logger & Lawn (our local Stihl dealer /repair shop) or Murdoch’s Ranch & Home Supply (Husqvarna dealer) for just about everything on the list:

 - Approved hardhat (full brim or cap style).